Go Vegan… and Get Involved!

 animals for food, clothing or any other purpose.“

 I became a vegan in 2013.
 I wish I could say I did so overnight, but no, it has taken my whole life.
 I went vegetarian in high school because I was influenced by my participation in Food Not Bombs.
 I knew who PETA was, but beyond that, had no real idea about the concept of animal rights.
 I knew that I liked animals, though.
 Around the time I was 19 or 20, I stopped being a vegetarian because I craved animal products (meat).
 I gave in.
 And then I ate meat and dairy basically all the time.
 I know now that I was a very unhealthy vegetarian and my “craving meat” was really just my body desiring nutrients.
-Anyway, when I went to law school in 2009, I started getting involved in animal rights causes and joined the Animal Law Society.
+Anyway, when I went to law school in 2009, I got involved in animal rights causes and joined the Animal Law Society.
 I still didn’t know much about the difference between animal welfare and animal rights.

 “Every time I sit down to eat, I cast my lot: for mercy, against misery; for the oppressed, against the oppressor; and for compassion, against cruelty.
 There is a lot of suffering in the world, but how much suffering can be addressed with literally no time or effort on our part?
 We can just stop supporting it, by making different choices.” — Bruce Friedrich (via Free From Harm)

 And more importantly, I knew I was doing the right thing: There is no moral justification to exploiting animals.
+And so I’ve been a vegan ever since.

 If you are interested in a particular issue or want more advice, please do not hesitate to contact me.